What is the purpose of this document?

 |utmv||2 years||Used to store visitor-level custom variable data.|

-These may be set through our site by our advertising partners, such as Facebook Pixel.
-These cookies are used to deliver ads relevant to you and measure the effectiveness of social media advertising.
+These may be set through our site by our advertising partners, such as Facebook Pixel and Google Analytics.
+We use data from Google’s Remarketing and Advertising Reporting features to collect interest and demographics-based advertising or third-party audience data (such as age, gender and interests) to inform our marketing strategy.
+This data and the cookies active on our site are used to deliver ads relevant to you in and outside of our site and measure the effectiveness of social media advertising.
 They also limit the number of times that you see an ad and help us measure the effectiveness of our marketing campaigns.
 It's never our intention to spam you, just to provide you with content we think you'd like to see.
 They do not store any personally identifiable information and expire after 90 days.

 You can turn off all these cookies at any time.
 This can be done through the settings of your browser.
 If you do, you may notice that the site doesn’t work as well and you may not be able to use every service.